neuralmagic/sparsify/README.md

 Sparsify is tested on Python 3.8 and 3.10, ONNX 1.5.0-1.12.0, ONNX opset version 11+, and manylinux compliant systems.
 Sparsify is not supported natively on Windows and MAC OS.

+Additionally, for installation from PyPi, pip 20.3+ is required.
 </details>

 <details>